 If I’m going to look at people with judgment, then I am in turn judging myself; When I am mean and unkind to others, I am mean and unkind to myself.

 I think of that Beyonce song featuring Jack White, where she sings “When you hurt me, you hurt yourself.
 Don’t hurt yourself.”
 Whether you like her music or not, there’s no way around the fact that she’s preaching some straight up truth right there.

-Byron Katie has free worksheets that helped me bust up my blame game (I was introduced to them by Naomi Crain.)
+Byron Katie has free worksheets that helped me bust up my blame game.

-For me, the light was the realization that I am that which I loathe.
-As in, all the undesirables I pointed out in others were alive and well in me.
+The light for me was the realization that I am what I loathe in others; that all the undesirables I pointed out in others are alive and well in me.

-But this last weekend has proved to me that I’ve got to start ripping the band-aid off more often, because every time I do I feel lighter.
-In fact, I feel a huge weight off since this morning, when I used her process to deal with my recollection of a dick head of a relative who was getting his judgment on with me last weekend.
+But this past weekend has proved to me that I’ve got to start ripping the band-aid off more often.
+Every time I do I feel lighter.
+In fact, I feel a huge weight off since this morning, when I used the process to deal with the recollection of a relative who was getting his judgment on with me last weekend.
 (Suck it, dude!
-Oh wait – that’s me being judgmental too.
+Oh, wait – that’s me being judgmental too.
 Damn it! lol)

-OK – now I need to start getting ready for work.
-So without further adieu, here’s the first resource I’m going to offer the acquaintance of mine who messaged me and you: Byron Katie’s Judge Thy Neighbor worksheet.
+So without further adieu, here’s the first resource I’m going to offer the acquaintance of mine who messaged me, and you: